-As with your other personal belongings, it is important to protect yourself and others with insurance coverage.
+it is important to protect yourself and others with insurance coverage for your RV.
 Your insurance agent can assist you in obtaining the appropriate insurance coverage for personal liability, theft, collision, property damage, etc.

 Obtaining Warranty Service

 Warranty service must be obtained: